 St. Luke School uses a variety of resources to support the SLS curriculum perspective.
 Our curriculum is based on age appropriate activities as well as opportunities for authentic individual and group learning projects.
 The curriculum was also developed to meet individual student needs.
 All teachers take student potential very seriously when designing lessons.
 Teachers ensure all learning styles are met by incorporating different methods, activities, technology, and supplemental material into the curriculum.
 Curriculum and instruction are reviewed regularly at department and subject area meetings.
 Our curriculum is designed to exceed state standards as well as those of area public and private schools.
 A complete copy of our curiculum is available in both Media Centers for review.
 For a listing of the textbooks and curriculum support materials used, please click here.

-Our curriculum is well rounded, and provides many opportunities for students to develop their potential in the areas of art, music, drama, Spanish, STEAM, and physical education.
-Electives/specials offered at select grade levels include Dramatic Play, Public Speaking, Consumer Science, Military History of the 20th Century, Introduction to World Religions, Geometry, and Yearbook.
-Students have the opportunity to make an impact in extracurricular activities by participation in the National Junior Honor Society, the Student Council, a Praise Band, the Student Ambassador program, the Broadcast Team, the Tome Society (reading club), the Fellowship of Christian Athletes, as a school mascot, Velocity, Math Teams, Drama Kids International, FIRST Lego League Jr., Helping Our Planet Earth (“HOPE”) Recycling Club, the Spring musical, a St. Luke Church Bible study, and the St. Luke Church choir.
+Our curriculum is well rounded and provides many opportunities for students to develop their potential in the areas of art, music, drama, Spanish, STEAM, and physical education.
+Electives/specials offered at select grade levels include Dramatic Play, Art Foundations, Advanced Arts, Acting, Broadcast, Consumer Science, Film, Math, Musical Theatre, St. Luke Singers (chorus), Intermediate and Advanced Spanish, and Theatre Arts.
+Students have the opportunity to make an impact in extracurricular activities by participation in the National Junior Honor Society, the Student Council, the Praise Band, the Student Ambassador program, the Tome Society (reading club), the Fellowship of Christian Athletes, as a school mascot, Velocity, Math Teams, Drama Kids International, FIRST Lego League Jr., Recycling Club, Yearbook Club, Art Club, and a St. Luke Church Bible study.

 St. Luke also offers a full interscholastic sports program for students in grades 5-8.
 Sports offered include cross country, cheerleading, dance, girls and boys basketball, volleyball, golf, tennis, swimming, equestrian, wrestling, girls and boys soccer, baseball and softball.
 Lower school students have several options for getting involved in athletics as well, through intramural basketball, elementary tennis, basketball and soccer clinics, a wrestling club, and a weekend cheer and dance camp.
 For more information on our sports program, please visit our Athletics page.